MushuDG/ATMegaSpin/CONTRIBUTING.md

 ## License

-By contributing to ATMegaSpin, you agree that your contributions will be licensed under the [MIT License](LICENSE.md).
+By contributing to ATMegaSpin, you agree that your contributions will be licensed under the [AGPL-3.0 license](LICENSE.md).

 Thank you for your contributions!